 Water tightness of baluns

-Baluns are equipped with a plastic housing with a ventilation opening at the bottom.
-The housing is not glued and can be opened by means of a click system.
-This makes this housing not permanently waterproof.
-If you want tips or advice about making your balun waterproof, we advise you to visit a forum and read a topic about this subject.
-The use of cast resin is strongly discouraged in any case because it hardens and you can never get to it to change it and because the reception is not always good.
+Baluns are equipped with a plastic housing with a ventilation opening on the bottom.
+The housing is not glued and can be opened with a click system.
+Therefore, this housing is not permanently waterproof.
+If you would like tips or advice on waterproofing your balun, we recommend visiting a forum and reading a topic on the subject.
+The use of cast resin is strongly discouraged because it hardens, making it impossible to access for modifications, and because it doesn't always provide good reception.

 The unbalanced solution

-To correct this imbalance, we need a way to convert the balanced signal into an unbalanced signal.
+To correct this imbalance, we need a way to convert the balanced signal into an unbalanced one.
 This is where baluns come in.
-There are two common designs: the coaxial balun and the coil balun.
+There are two commonly used designs: the coaxial balun and the coil balun.

 The coil balun

-In the coil balun, this is a balun with a coil, the feed nodes are connected to one coil of a transformer, so that they operate in line.
+With a coil balun, the feed nodes are connected to one coil of a transformer, so they operate in line.
 This arrangement allows current to be induced in the other coil of the transformer, which is then connected to the radio.
-This process converts the balanced signal to an unbalanced signal, allowing seamless communication between the antenna and the radio.
+This process converts the balanced signal into an unbalanced signal, enabling seamless communication between the antenna and the radio.

 The coaxial balun